 Threats to drinking water sources, such as aquifers, polluted water bodies and insufficient storage can be just as devastating as leaky pipes or outdated treatment plants – and with no new water on Earth, we can’t afford to use water once.

-The SWIFT program began in 2013 with an initial feasibility assessment to identify potential treatment processes to meet drinking water quality standards.
+The SWIFT program began in 2014 with an initial feasibility assessment to identify potential treatment processes to meet drinking water quality standards.
 We evaluated wastewater treatment plant effluent quality and presented three viable advanced treatment concepts and costs to HRSD.
 Each of these treatment options provided a multi-barrier approach to both pathogens and organics, which is critical to advanced treatment and the production of safe drinking water.

 We also conducted groundwater modeling scenarios to verify the expected benefits of injecting the recharge water into the Potomac Aquifer, which ultimately allowed HRSD to move forward with selecting two of the treatment processes for pilot testing.

-Our hydraulic modeling suggests that injecting SWIFT Water back into the aquifer may reduce the effects of sea level rise dramatically and positively improve the Potomac Aquifer – which spans across the eastern United States from Georgia to New Jersey.
+Our hydraulic modeling suggests that SWIFT Water may reduce the effects of sea level rise dramatically and positively improve the Potomac Aquifer – which spans across the eastern United States from Georgia to New Jersey.
 This increased coastal pressure would also lessen the risk of salt water intrusion.
 The thorough and proven steps of SWIFT’s GAC-based treatment processes ensure that the water is reliable, safe and protective of the region’s precious groundwater source.
 Replenishing the Potomac Aquifer with HRSD’s SWIFT Water can help slow or even reverse the sinking of land due to withdrawals from the source.

 Following full-scale implementation of the SWIFT program, HRSD expects to only need to discharge treated water through existing permitted outfalls into local rivers occasionally during significant storms at the facilities where SWIFT is implemented.
 At those facilities, SWIFT will successfully eliminate more than 90 percent of HRSD’s discharge, reducing nutrients entering the receiving streams, and in turn the Chesapeake Bay.